RedHatSatellite/katello-publish-cvs/README.md

 # katello-publish-cvs

 The purpose of this script is to automate the process of publishing and promoting content views in Red Hat Satellite 6.
 This makes it possible to push all new RPMs through your CVs and CCVs automatically.
-It can for example be run as a cron job at a certain date when you want to publish all new content to a certain lifecyle environment.
+It can for example be run as a cron job at a certain date when you want to publish all new content to a certain lifecycle environment.

 # Workflow

 This script will first get all Content Views (CVs) from the API.
 Then for each CV, it will check if any of the underlying repos in that CV has had any updates since last time the CV was published.
-If so, the CV is published again so that it contain the latest content.
+If so, the CV is published so that it contain the latest content.

 Then, the script moves on to the Composite Content Views (CCVs).
 Each CCV is updated with the latest versions of its components, i.e. the version of each CV that is in the Library lifecycle environment.
 Then the CCV will be published and also promoted to the TEST environment.